 Trees too close to power lines can also be deadly to you and your children.
 Tipmont’s Right-of-Way, or tree trimming, program trims, controls and, if necessary, removes trees and other vegetation around 10 to 15 feet on either side of the centerline of electric lines.

-Tipmont REMC hires professional tree-trimming contractors that specialize in this type of work.
+Tipmont REMC contracts with local professional tree-trimming contractors that specialize in this type of work.
 All of these tree trimmers are trained in and practice ANSI 300 standards for trimming trees (guidelines for preserving each tree’s health and longevity).
-Currently, Tipmont contracts with local tree trimming crews.

 The following codes are used to mark trees: